ec-europa/toolkit/docs/guide/git-hooks.rst

 By default, Toolkit provides three hooks:

 * pre-commit: Run the PHPcs against the modified files.
-* prepare-commit-msg: Check if the commit message meets the conditions.
+* commit-msg: Check if the commit message meets the conditions.
 * pre-push: Run a set of linters and checks.

 Configuration